Tariffs in the second Trump administration: First Trump administration

-In 2018, Trump imposed tariffs on steel and aluminum imports, resulting in price increases for Americans.
-In December 2021, the price of one metric ton of hot-rolled band steel was $1,855 in the US compared to $646 in China and $1,031 in Europe.

-The World Trade Organization (WTO), a regulator of international trade, ruled that the implementation violated global trade rules.
-While he and Joe Biden rolled back some of these tariffs, most remained in place by the start of Trump's second term.

-Trump also launched the China–US trade war, which subjected 60% of US-China trade to 20% tariffs and was widely characterized as a failure for the US.
+In 2018, Trump imposed tariffs on steel and aluminum imports.
+He also initiated the China–United States trade war, which subjected 60% of US-China trade to 20% tariffs.
+Most sources say that the trade war did not achieve its goals: instead, the U.S. trade deficit widened, growth slowed, manufacturing jobs did not return, and prices rose.

 In May 2019, Trump used tariff threats of up to 25% on Mexico to negotiate an expansion of his "Remain in Mexico" policy and the deployment of Mexican soldiers to help control illegal immigration.
 The Mexican government, led by Andrés Manuel López Obrador, deployed nearly 15,000 troops to the Mexico–US border and 6,500 troops to the Guatemala–Mexico border.

-In 2020, the US, Mexico and Canada renegotiated North American Free Trade Agreement (NAFTA) as the US–Mexico–Canada Agreement (USMCA) and recommitted to 0% tariffs on most products traded between them.
+In 2020, the US, Mexico and Canada renegotiated the North American Free Trade Agreement (NAFTA) as the United States–Mexico–Canada Agreement (USMCA) and recommitted to 0% tariffs on most products traded between the three countries.
 Five weeks after the USMCA went into effect, Trump used an exemption for national security concerns to implement a 10% tariff on Canadian aluminum after claiming it was flooding the US market.
 He withdrew the tariff a month later, three hours before the 29th Canadian Ministry planned to retaliate.

 2024 presidential campaign

-In his 2024 presidential campaign, Trump pledged even larger tariffs than those in his first term, including 60% on China, 100% on Mexico, and 20% on all other countries.
+During his 2024 presidential campaign, Trump pledged to impose even larger tariffs than in his first term, including 60% on China, 100% on Mexico, and 20% on all other countries.
 He also proposed tariffs to penalize US companies that outsourced manufacturing, such as a 200% tariff on John Deere.

-Trump also suggested replacing income taxes with tariff revenue—an idea economists from the Tax Foundation deemed "mathematically impossible".
-23 Nobel Prize-winning economists signed a letter warning that Trump's policies, including high tariffs, would "lead to higher prices, larger deficits, and greater inequality".
+He proposed using tariffs to achieve a wide range of goals, including preventing war, reducing trade deficits, improving border security, and subsidizing childcare.
+Citing President William McKinley and his legislation on tariffs on multiple occasions, Trump would use the example to emphasize his perceived benefits from tariffs.

+In April 2025, Trump suggested tariff revenues could eventually replace income taxes, at least for those making less than $200,000 per year.
+Economists disagreed; the Tax Foundation deemed the idea "mathematically impossible".

-On November 5, 2024, shortly after the 2024 US presidential election, Trump acknowledged that tariffs might cause "some pain" for Americans but said, "it will all be worth the price that must be paid".
+Shortly after the 2024 United States presidential election, Trump acknowledged that tariffs might cause "some pain" for Americans but said, "it will all be worth the price that must be paid".

+In December 2024, Trump appointed tariff hard liner Peter Navarro as his Senior Counselor for Trade and Manufacturing.
+Stephen Miran, another tariff hard liner, was appointed chair of the Council of Economic Advisers.